luangazin/order-app/README.md

 ```
 There is a swagger file in the project at root project `openapi-swagger.yaml` that can be used to import into Postman or any other API testing tool.

+> [!CAUTION]
+> Warning: Some issues may occur when viewing Swagger documentation in IntelliJ's built-in browser.
+For the best experience, please consider using the web version in your external browser.